harvardinformatics/website/content/chip-seq-workshop-hox7b.md

 Tags: Chip-Seq, Workshop
 Summary: This tutorial provides a workflow for Chip-Seq alignment, peak finding and motif analysis

+***NOTE: THIS WORKFLOW IS DEPRECIATED AND SHOULD NOT BE USED AS A GUIDE FOR CURRENT ANALYSIS.
+RETAINED FOR HISTORICAL REASONS ONLY***

 ## Notes

 The input data files are available at: